Most cases are mild, but they can be severe if the curvature begins to affect the heart and lungs.

 Lumbar rotation lying down I

-The stretch of lying lumbar rotation has multiple progressions from a light stretch to a more intense stretch.
+The stretch of lying lumbar rotation has multiple progressions, from spare time to a more intense play.
 The exercise is done lying down on the convex side of your body with a pillow under your head.